The Switch (1963 film)

 The Switch is a 1963 British crime drama film directed by Peter Maxwell, and starring Anthony Steel, Zena Marshall and Conrad Phillips.
+It was written by Philip Ridgeway and Colin Fraser.
 The film concerns a criminal gang that smuggles watches into the UK by hiding them in the petrol tank of a woman's car.
 It was Susan Shaw's last film.

 Plot

-Caroline Markham (Zena Marshall) is abducted by a criminal gang because she knows too much.
-The gang specialises in smuggling wrist watches into the UK.
-Bill Craddock (Anthony Steel), a customs officer, attempts to rescue Caroline.
+Customs officer Bill Craddock is investigating a watch smuggling ring but reaches a dead end.
+Caroline Markham returns from holiday to find her flat occupied by her flatmate's cousin, John Curry.
+Caroline is kidnapped by the watch smuggling gang who think she has stolen their watches.
+Craddock rescues Caroline with the help of a miniature radio transmitter.